 *Please note, we have yet to set the dates for the 2021 DAPP Direct Program.
 If you are interested in DAPP Direct 2021, please check back for specific dates at the end of September.*

-The DAPP Direct Job Fair is a unique experience for participating employers.
+The DAPP Direct Job Placement Fair is a unique experience for participating employers.
 DAPP will pair employers with a woman of color in-house counsel (“ WOC in-house counsel”), who will assist employers in selecting a student for the summer.
 The WOC in-house counsel will consult with the employer to learn the firm culture, business model, and intern qualifications and characteristics desired by the institution.
-The WOC in-house counsel will then attend the DAPP Direct job fair as the employer’s representative, and interview and select students based on their potential to be a good fit with the employer.
+The WOC in-house counsel will then attend the job placement fair as the employer’s representative, and interview and select students based on their potential to be a good fit with the employer.
 DAPP will ultimately match employers with a student interviewed and recommended by the WOC in-house counsel.
 During the client-readiness boot camp, the selected student will learn about their employer’s business model and practices, along with basic skills needed to be an effective legal intern.

 The benefit of participating in DAPP Direct is two-fold for employers – the ability to hire a highly-qualified, women of color law student who has received tailored professional development and other training that will maximize her chance of success, and the unique opportunity to build a relationship with a women of color in-house counsel.

 For more information about DAPP Direct, if you would like to sponsor this initiative, or if your organization would like to host a student during the summer, please complete the contact form below.